AngelValentino/TaskFlow/docs/design.md

 ## Limitations

-TaskFlow started as a portfolio project and, while currently limited by the SendGrid email subscription, is ready for use as a proper application.
+TaskFlow started as a portfolio project and, while currently limited by the Mailgun email subscription, is ready for use as a proper application.
 The app is built with a modular architecture, including a separate MySQL database and an API hosted on a Linux server.
 The app supports transactional emails, such as account registration and password recovery.
 The system is designed to scale, enabling straightforward expansions and the addition of new features as required.